On & On (Erykah Badu song): Impact and legacy

-In 2011, Slant Magazine ranked the song number 46 in their list of "The 100 Best Singles of the 1990s", writing, "Boasting the roundest bassline since Digable Planets got cool like dat, "On & On" is Erykah Badu's mission statement from a higher plane.
+In 2011, Slant Magazine ranked the song number 46 in their list of "The 100 Best Singles of the 1990s", writing, "Boasting the roundest bassline since Digable Planets got cool like dat, 'On & On' is Erykah Badu's mission statement from a higher plane.
 Her money might be gone, she might be all alone, but she's feeling high and mighty, and the siren song pours forth from her honeyed lips like a fount of alien wisdom.
-Backed by a languorously snapping, swinging backbeat and expansive, half-heard piano chords that repeatedly collapse back on themselves, "On & On" is as sonically introspective as its creator, a woman who can believably claim to have walked the entire cipher of Earth, clear her throat, utter Goddammit, I'ma sing my song, and still seem like she's hiding more than she's revealing."
-In 2017, Billboard ranked it number 43 in their list of "The 100 Greatest Pop Songs of 1997".
+Backed by a languorously snapping, swinging backbeat and expansive, half-heard piano chords that repeatedly collapse back on themselves, 'On & On' is as sonically introspective as its creator, a woman who can believably claim to have walked the entire cipher of Earth, clear her throat, utter Goddammit, I'ma sing my song, and still seem like she's hiding more than she's revealing."
+In 2017, Billboard magazine ranked it number 43 in their list of "The 100 Greatest Pop Songs of 1997".
 In 2022, Pitchfork ranked it number 56 in their list of "The 250 Best Songs of the 1990s".